 APPLE CIDER VINEGAR

 While this bread contains other ingredients, I thought you would appreciate learning about the above ingredients.
-I hope it helps you better understand gluten free bread baking.
+I hope this helps you better understand gluten free bread baking.